Introducing your fraud fighting superheroes

-It is taxpayers' money that is taken away from patient care and falls into the hands of criminals.
+Fraud takes taxpayers' money away from patient care and puts into the hands of criminals.

 Everyone has a part to play in fighting fraud.
 Being aware of the risk and remaining vigilant are the most important first steps, followed by knowing how to report fraud.

 Subscribe to the NHSCFA's counter fraud newsletter and keep up to date with all the latest news and developments across the NHS fraud community.

 Tell us what's happened so we can fix the problem.
 Please do not provide any personal, identifiable or sensitive information.